Graduate Diploma in Teaching (Secondary Education)

 Ākonga participate in one compulsory noho marae (overnight stay) during the programme.
 Noho are held regionally so that ākonga have an opportunity to connect with local tikanga and kawa (marae protocols and Māori practices) and te reo (language).
 These are an important part of partnering with local iwi.

-Throughout this programme you will complete two practicums, totalling 80 days.
-You will be guided by an Associate Teacher as you engage with rangatahi, whānau, and the wider school community.
+During this programme you will complete two full-time 8-week practicums.
+Only one of these may be completed at your partner school.
+You will be guided by an Associate Teacher as you engage with tamariki, whānau, and the wider school community.

 During practicum, you will be supported to make progress towards specific Key Teaching Tasks.
 Towards the end of your practicum, you will have an opportunity to demonstrate your progress and ability to meet the Standards for the Teaching Profession (in a supported environment).